DawievLill/DataScience-871/README.md

 # Data Science for Economics and Finance

 Additional notes for the Data Science 871 module.
 We will be using R as our primary language for this course.
 However, I would like to introduce you to the Julia programming language.
 I believe it is a good language to know for the future.
-R and Python might dominate right now, but it does not mean this will always be the case.
+Another good language to know in the data science space is Python.
+I can provide some resources for working in Python if anyone is interested.

 ## Course outline

-First part focuses on data wrangling and machine learning
+For my part of the course we will be looking at the following topics.

 - Basic Shell commands
 - Julia basics